 London’s Volunteer Centres are borough-based and usually work with local residents and organisations.
 They are a great place to go if you’re looking to volunteer in your local area.

-There are other ways in which you can help voluntary and community organisations providing food aid in London.
 Many food aid organisations prefer financial donations as this allows them to be flexible about how they support people.
 For example, they can distribute shopping vouchers and buy food that is most needed.
 If you are able to do so, please consider donating.

 Food aid organisations are also calling on people to take action and IFAN have produced this template that you can use to write to your local MP.